jeoffreylim/maelstrom/README.md

 ## Features

 - Simple framework which follows Kafka semantics and best practices.
-- High performance, with latencies down to sub-milliseconds.
+- High performance, with latencies down to milliseconds.
 - Scalable, where message consumption is received in the Spark worker nodes and not on the driver side.
 - Throttling by specifying maximum number of messages to process per each "bulk receive"
 - Built-in offset management stored in Zookeeper.
 Numerous Kafka monitoring tools should work out of the box.